What to Do in San Francisco for the 4th of July

 Beyond SF

-USS Hornet 4th of July Celebration - Alameda
+USS Hornet Fourth of July Celebration

-Corte Madera 4th of July Parade & Festival - Marin County
+Corte Madera 4th of July Parade & Festival

 To make the most out of your Fourth of July, find the perfect hotel near your favorite activities and interests.